 Performance during 2017/18 was 1.06% and very slightly missed the target.
-This was because of an increase in rent loss during Quarter 4, when 88 new build council homes (at Brooke Mead and Kite Place) were completed that didn't become occupied straight away.
-However, 83% had been let by the end of March (75 of 90).
+There was a temporary increase in overall rent loss during Quarter 4 because many new build council homes were completed (45 at Brooke Mead and 57 at Kite Place) and rent was lost from them during the process of letting them to new tenants.